pfsense/docs/source/releases/2-4-4-p2-new-features-and-changes.rst

 2.4.4-p2 New Features and Changes
 =================================

-pfSense software version 2.4.4-p2 adds support for new Netgate hardware and corrects issues found with :doc:`2.4.4-p1 <2-4-4-p1-new-features-and-changes>`.
+pfSense® software version 2.4.4-p2 adds support for new Netgate hardware and corrects issues found with :doc:`2.4.4-p1 <2-4-4-p1-new-features-and-changes>`.

 .. warning:: For those who have not yet updated to 2.4.4-p1 or 2.4.4, consult